Jerk Chicken Marinade

 - Place chicken into a large zip-lock bag and pour all the marinade over it.

-- Close the bag and mix so chicken is coated evenly.
+- Close the bag air-tight and mix so chicken is coated evenly.

-- Lay the bag down in a large plate and refrigerate overnight to marinade.
+- Lay the bag down in a rimmed baking sheet and refrigerate overnight to marinade.
+(You can marinate it for as little as 2 hours but it's best after 8-12 hours.)

 Cooking Jerk Chicken on the Grill:

 - Close the lid and cook for about 5-6 minutes.
-Open the lid and use metal tongues to flip the chicken quarter of the way.
+Open the lid and use metal tongs to flip the chicken quarter of the way.
 Close the lid and cook for another 5-6 minutes.
-Flip chicken another quarter of the way.
+If it’s browning too fast, turn it more frequently.
 Repeat until chicken is cooked all around.
 (Depending on the size of the drumsticks, it will take 30-35 minutes.)

-- Use a leave-in thermometer to take the temperature of the chicken as it cooks.
-Insert the thermometer into the thickest part of the biggest drumstick and cook until the internal temperature is 165°.
+- Use a meat thermometer to take the temperature of the chicken to check for doneness.
+Insert the thermometer into the thickest part of the biggest drumstick to check if the internal temperature reached 175°F-180°F. (Yes, chicken thigh meat has a different doneness temperature than chicken breast.)

 Fantastic on the chicken breast loved then next stop on whole chicken wings great jerk marinade.